univention/univention-corporate-server/doc/architecture/positioning.rst

 The second important functional pillar of UCS is IT infrastructure management.

 IT infrastructure is a set of IT components like computer and networking hardware, various software and network components.
-It is the foundation of an organization's technology system and drives the organization's success.
+It's the foundation of an organization's technology system and drives the organization's success.

 UCS provides important infrastructure services to create an IT network infrastructure and connect IT components.
 For example UCS assigns addresses to computers and other network components through `DHCP <w-dhcp_>`_ and resolves hostnames through `DNS <w-dns_>`_, and much more.
-Administrators manage various IT components in their IT environment, like different kind of hosts, clients and printers.
+Administrators manage various IT components in their IT environment, like different kind of hosts, clients, and printers.

 ..
 TODO Enable, once the services section is written.
    """For more information about the different infrastructure services in UCS, see :ref:`services`."""